cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 #### Controlling Artifacts

 * ***Artifact on a Planet***
 A player takes control of an Artifact on a planet if she controls the planet at the end of an action.
-She loses control of it as soon as she loses control of th planet.
+She loses control of it as soon as she loses control of the planet.
 * ***Artifact in Space***
 A player takes control of an Artifact in space if, at the end of an action, she has ships in its System.
 She retains control of it even if she stops having ships in the System, until another player takes control of it.